Donor Eligibility

 • I haven’t eaten a well-balanced and substantial meal within four to six hours of my donation.

-• I have a history of hepatitis, heart disease or most cancers within the last five years.
+• I have a history of certain cancers within the last 5 years.

-• I’ve had a blood transfusion or accidental needle stick within the past 12 months.
+• I’ve had a blood transfusion or an accidental needle stick within the past 12 months.

-• I’ve gotten a tattoo less than three months ago.
+• I’ve gotten a tattoo in the past 3 months.

 • I’ve tested positive for HIV.

-• I’ve had sex with someone who tested positive for HIV in the past 12 months.
+• I’ve had sex with someone in the past 3 months with someone who tested positive for HIV.

-• I’ve received or given money, drugs or any other payment for sex.
+• I’ve received or given money, drugs or any other payment for sex within the past 3 months.

 I’m not eligible – how can I help?